EthicalSource/hippocratic-license-3/content/_build-dependency-hl-3.0/modules/tarrif.md

 helpText = ""
 +++

-- 3.1.1.
-Be an individual or entity:
+- 3.1.1. *US Tariff Act*: Be an individual or entity:

   - 3.1.1.1.  which U.S. Customs and Border Protection (CBP) has currently issued a Withhold Release Order (WRO) or finding against based on reasonable suspicion of forced labor; or